Shipibo Ayahuasca Ceremonies

 If needed they also give massages.
 Maestra Juana is especially famous for her healing massages.

-In our retreats there is usually a ceremony every other night.
+During our 14 & 28 day traditional ayahuasca retreats in Peru, there is usually a ceremony every other night.
 This is a strong way to go deep and this is the way my maestros are accustomed to work.

 We meet in the evening in the Maloka before we drink Ayahuasca.
 This time we can use to be present, to meditate, to relax, to connect to one’s self, to focus on our intention, or to have a talk with the maestra/maestro and the facilitator.